Kim Min-jae (footballer)

 Kim Min-jae (born 15 November 1996) is a South Korean professional footballer who plays as a centre-back for club Bayern Munich and the South Korea national team.

 After starting out at semi-professional club Gyeongju KHNP for half a year, Kim went on to play for Jeonbuk Hyundai Motors, where he won two K League 1 titles for two years before transferring to Beijing Guoan in 2019.
 After two-and-half years at the Chinese Super League, he joined Süper Lig side Fenerbahçe in 2021, and Serie A side Napoli in 2022.
-He was considered one of the best defenders in the world, when helping Napoli win a Serie A title in the 2022–23 season.
+He was considered one of the best defenders in the world while helping Napoli win a Serie A title in the 2022–23 season.
 Then, in July 2023, he moved to Bayern Munich for €50 million, making him the most expensive Asian player of all time.

 Kim is a South Korean international, having progressed from under-20 onwards.
-He represented the national team at the 2022 FIFA World Cup and two editions of the AFC Asian Cup.
+He represented the national team at the 2022 and 2026 FIFA World Cups and two editions of the AFC Asian Cup.